-As the issue of short-term rentals continues to be a point of contention, potential revisions to the moratorium are being considered.
-City council members and government officials are closely monitoring the impact and effectiveness of the current restrictions to determine if adjustments or amendments are necessary.
-The goal is to strike a balance between the economic benefits of short-term rentals and the concerns of the local community.
+As short-term rentals continue to be a point of contention, potential revisions to the moratorium are being considered.
+City council members and government officials closely monitor the current restrictions’ impact and effectiveness to determine if adjustments or amendments are necessary.
+The goal is to strike a balance between the economic benefits of short-term rentals and the local community’s concerns.

 Long-term decisions and policies